 7 Therefore, brothers, be patient until the coming of the Lord.
 Consider, the farmer waits for the precious fruit of the earth, being patient over it until it receives the early and late rain.
 8 You also be patient.
 Keep your hearts firm, because the coming of the Lord has approached.
 9 Do not groan against one another, brothers, lest you be judged.
 Look, the Judge is standing at your doors!
 10 Brothers, take as an example the patient bearing of hardship and the steadfastness of the prophets who spoke in the name of the Lord.
-11 Indeed we count as blessed those who endure-you have heard of the perseverance of Job and have seen the final outcome given by the Lord, that He is very compassionate and merciful.10
+8 11 Indeed we count as blessed those who endure-you have heard of the perseverance of Job and have seen the final outcome given by the Lord, that He is very compassionate and merciful.
+9 a till is aggi essively evi

 12 But above all, my brothers, do not swear, either by heaven or by earth or any other oath.
 Let your "Yes" be "Yes", and your "No", "No", lest you fall into pretense.
-11
+10